 - Household tasks

-- In a page in your journal, write up your goals and tick off your goal when you complete it.
+- On a page in your journal, write up your goals and tick off your goal when you complete them.
 Track the steps to achieve the goal.
 Track and stack your habits.

 - Write the date at the top of your journal every day.

 If you work for yourself or have work goals, ensure to track your results.
-Track your social media subscribers, track your daily activities and ensure you tick off the 5 things leaders do daily in your bullet journal.
+Track your social media subscribers, track your daily activities and ensure you track your habits.
+It is your habits that aid in achieving your goals.

 Writing for clarity, writing to let go, writing to remember and track for success is why I believe in keeping a daily journal.
 Any additional thoughts on what you might track in a journal?